Deutsch: Halo-Orbit / Español: Órbita halo / Português: Órbita halo / Français: Orbite halo / Italiano: Orbita halo

 Halo orbits are utilized in various aspects of space exploration:

-- Astronomical Observations: Space telescopes placed in halo orbits, particularly around the Sun-Earth L2 point, benefit from a stable thermal environment and an unobstructed view of deep space, away from Earth's radiative influence.
+- Astronomical Observations: Space telescopes placed in halo orbits, particularly around the Sun-Earth L2 point, benefit from a stable thermal Environment and an unobstructed view of deep space, away from Earth's radiative influence.

 - Communication Relays: Spacecraft in halo orbits around points like the Moon’s L2 can serve as communication relays between Earth and the far side of the Moon, which is not directly visible from Earth.

-- Science Missions: Missions studying the Sun or cosmic phenomena often use halo orbits to maintain a consistent observational position without the interference of Earth’s atmosphere.
+- Science Missions: Missions studying the Sun or cosmic phenomena often use halo orbits to maintain a consistent observational position without the interference of Earth’s Atmosphere.

 Well-Known Examples